-It is clear that in an age of austerity transforming the Authority in ensuring it is fit for purpose to meet financial challenges for the future is critical.
+In an environment of financial uncertainty transforming the Authority in ensuring it is fit for purpose to meet financial challenges for the future is critical.
 This involves aligning scarce resources to corporate priorities and wellbeing objectives ensuring effective and efficient service delivery is both maintained and further developed and improved.

-The Council's Medium Term Financial Plan (MTFP) 2019/20 to 2022/23 currently states that the Council is faced with identifying and delivering £8.175 million budget reductions for 2020/21 and £15 million for the period 2020/21 to 2022/23.
+The Council's Medium Term Financial Plan (MTFP) 2020/21 to 2023/24 currently states that the Council is faced with identifying and delivering £3.582 million budget reductions for 2021/22 and £9.913 million for the period 2021/22 to 2023/24.

-The Council has budgeted for funding reductions of 1% per annum and a Council Tax increase of 5.99% over the term of the MTFP and is in the process of identifying proposals to address the projected budget deficits.
+The Council has budgeted for funding increases of 2% per annum and a Council Tax increase of 4.99% over the term of the MTFP and is in the process of identifying proposals to address the projected budget deficits.
 It is clear the Council is faced with a challenging financial position.
+The +2% revenue settlement (at March 2020) is not projected with any degree of certainty owing to the volatile financial climate within which Local Government currently operates and is further compounded by the uncertainties of Brexit and Covid-19.
+Every 1% variance from the projected +2% settlement equates to circa £1 million.

-The Provisional Local Government Settlement for 2020/21 is scheduled to be announced during October 2019 and is anticipated will have a significant bearing on the currently projected budget reduction requirements over the medium term.
+The Provisional Local Government Settlement for 2021/22 is not expected to be announced until December 2020 and is anticipated will have a significant bearing on the currently projected budget reduction requirements over the medium term.

-The Capital Programme for 2019/20 to 2022/23 indicates a core funded Capital Programme of £14.317 million for 2019/20 and £43.458 million for the 4 year period, with the 2019/20 capital expenditure financed from Capital Grants (£1.753 million), Borrowing (£11.964 million) and from the Council's own resources (£600,000).
+The Capital Programme for 2020/21 to 2023/24 indicates a core funded Capital Programme of £18.774 million for 2020/21 and £46.331 million for the 4 year period, with the 2020/21 capital expenditure financed from Capital Grants (£1.582 million), Borrowing (£16.384 million) and from the Council's own resources (£808,000).